-The Lynchburg College Concert Choir is going on tour, presenting fall concerts in Tidewater and Central Virginia.
+The University of Lynchburg Concert Choir is going on tour, presenting fall concerts in Tidewater and Central Virginia.
 The tour begins on Sunday, November 9, with an 11 a.m. performance at Hilton Christina Church in Newport News and continues with a 7 p.m. performance at Virginia Beach Christian Church.
 On Monday, November 10, the choir will sing at 10:30 a.m. in Menchville High School in Newport News and at 2 p.m. in Amherst County High School.

 Dr. Jong Kim, professor of music and director of choral activities and vocal studies, directs the Concert Choir.
 He also serves as director of the master of arts in music program.
 Rose M. Peake will accompany the concerts.